Holy Matrimony (1943 film): Plot

-Priam Farll is a famous English painter and recluse who has been living in seclusion in various places around the world for nearly 25 years with solely his valet, Henry Leek, for company.
-In 1905, Farll reluctantly travels to London from the British East Indies to be knighted.
+Priam Farll is a famous English painter and recluse who has been living in seclusion somewhere in the tropics for 25 years with solely his valet, Henry Leek, for company.
+In 1905, Farll reluctantly travels to London to be knighted.
 However, upon their arrival, Leek becomes very ill.
 Farll summons Dr. Caswell, but Leek succumbs to double pneumonia and dies.
 The doctor mistakenly assumes it is Farll who has died, and the publicity-hating artist is only too glad to assume Leek's identity.

 When the King himself shows up to pay his respects, Farll learns that "his" body is to be buried at Westminster Abbey.
 Trying to end the masquerade, he only manages to convince his sole relative, a cousin he has not seen since childhood, that he is a lunatic.

 Farll sneaks into the funeral service, but is ejected for causing a commotion and is only saved from arrest by the arrival of Alice Chalice, a widow with whom Leek had been corresponding.
 It turns out that Alice had applied to a marriage bureau and had been put in touch with Leek.
 Since the photograph she was given shows both Leek and Farll, she too assumes that Farll is Leek.
 Impressed by her cheerful nature, combined with her practicality and quick thinking, he marries her and settles in Alice's comfortably large home in Putney.
 They are happy together.
 Years pass.